 The 2025 CX-50 comes standard with a robust array of safety features, including:

-New standard features include: Automated emergency braking (standard)
+- Automated emergency braking

-Lane-departure warning with lane-keeping assist (standard)
+- Lane-departure warning with lane-keeping assist

-Adaptive cruise control, standard.
+- Adaptive cruise control

-Optional 360-degree camera system
+An optional 360-degree camera system is also available.

 Warranty and Service Coverage

-Mazda’s competitive coverage is still eclipsed in warranty length by brands like Kia and Hyundai.
+Mazda’s competitive coverage is still eclipsed in warranty length by brands like Kia and Hyundai:

-Powertrain warranty: 5 years / 60,000 miles
+- Powertrain warranty: 5 years / 60,000 miles

-No free scheduled maintenance
+No free scheduled maintenance is included.